nilich/SARS-CoV-2_Database_LS_NLIE/README.md

 |    `-- sample.variants.annot.tab --> List of variants and their effect
 `-- Summary.html --> Summary of the results
 ```
-Note: If the VADR Quality check fails, consult the VADR summary and visualize aligned reads (Alignment/*.bam) and vcf files in IGV (https://software.broadinstitute.org/software/igv/) to verify coverage and alignment.
+Note: If the VADR quality check fails, consult the VADR summary and visualize aligned reads (Alignment/*.bam) and vcf files in IGV (https://software.broadinstitute.org/software/igv/) to verify coverage and alignment.